Network Code on Cybersecurity

 High-impact and critical-impact assets

 NCCS defines a critical asset as any asset essential to the operation of the electricity system, including ICT systems, data, and services.
 Art.
 3(2) At the entity level these form the foundation of cybersecurity risk management.
+NCCS distinguishes between high-impact and critical-impact assets based on the severity of potential disruption to cross-border electricity flows.

-Within this category, NCCS distinguishes between high-impact and critical-impact assets based on the severity of potential disruption to cross-border electricity flows.
-The classifications are determined using electricity cybersecurity impact indices and thresholds.
 A high-impact asset is required for executing a high-impact process, defined as process exceeding the high-impact threshold.
 Art.
 19(3)(b), 3(25), 3(26) These assets are located within a high-impact perimeter, which defines the area where minimum cybersecurity controls apply.
 Art.
 3(27)

 Asset classifications are based on the electricity cybersecurity impact indices and thresholds defined in Art.
 19 and referenced in Art.
 3. These thresholds determine whether a process qualifies as high-impact or critical-impact, guiding the identification of corresponding assets and the application of minimum or advanced cybersecurity controls.